hargunoberoi/neogpt/notes.md

 So

-- test current use
+- test current use ✅
 - restart run from old state
-- kaggle dataset use
+- kaggle dataset use ❌ (not better)

+[2025-06-06 17:13:32]

+I have decided against using kaggle because what the hell it uses a zip file.
+My method is better.

+Only one thing left to do: restart from state

+Alright.
+Looks fine.
+What is left now is to modify init to download the model.

+[2025-06-06 18:06:41]

+Alright.
+I think all is set; It is time to check this on kaggle first and then at night we start the mega training run.